jenkinsci/docker-plugin/README.md

 assigning them labels that you can use so your jobs select the appropriate template, and set the docker container to be run with whatever container settings you require.

+### Running self-made local Docker images

+By default the Jenkins Docker plugin will try to download ('pull') the latest version of the image.
+This will fail with custom images that are not on Docker Hub.
+You will see logs like:

+> com.nirima.jenkins.plugins.docker.DockerTemplate pullImage
+> Pulling image '..'.
+This may take awhile...

+> com.github.dockerjava.api.exception.NotFoundException: Status 404: {"message":"pull access denied for .., repository does not exist or may require 'docker login': denied: requested access to the resource is denied"}

+On the _Docker Agent template_ set **Pull strategy** to **Never pull**, Name, Docker Image, Remote File System Root, and checkbox Enabled.

+If you have docker only on your local Jenkins machine, set on _Docker Cloud details_ the textbox **Docker Host URI** to `unix:///var/run/docker.sock`, and checkbox Enabled.

 ### Creating a docker image

 You need a docker image that can be used to run Jenkins agent runtime.